BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Fell Sight, Terror.

-Deadly Union â€” *Azog and his fearsome mount share an iron bond as the most powerful of their kind.*
+Deadly Union — *Azog and his fearsome mount share an iron bond as the most powerful of their kind.*

 As long as Azog is mounted upon the White Warg, you can expend either Azog's or the White Warg's stores of Might, Will and Fate as if they shared the same profile (though you should still mark down which of the two actually expended each point).

-Pack Master â€” *The White Warg is a feral beast.*
+Pack Master — *The White Warg is a feral beast.*

 Once separated from Azog, only Warg models may use the White Warg's Stand Fast! rule or benefit from its Heroic Actions.

-Raging Beast â€” *The clamour of battle drives the White Warg into a relentless rage.*
+Raging Beast — *The clamour of battle drives the White Warg into a relentless rage.*

 When Azog dismounts, the White Warg automatically passes its Courage test to stay and fight.
 Additionally, it will automatically pass all Courage tests for the rest of the battle.